GAIL

 India became a major buyer of Russian crude that was heavily discounted after the invasion of Ukraine, which became a point of contention with the Trump administration.
 The world's third-biggest oil importer and consumer purchased nearly $44 billion of crude from Moscow last year, playing a vital role in keeping the Kremlin's wartime economy alive.

-India has separately told its energy importers to get ready to resume purchases of Russian LNG, one of the people said.
-Delhi has already approached Washington about a possible sanctions waiver, according to the source and a second person familiar with the request.
+Delhi has separately told its energy importers to get ready to resume purchases of Russian LNG, one of the people said.
+India has already approached Washington about a possible sanctions waiver, according to the source and a second person familiar with the request.

 The Russian energy ministry declined to comment about any discussions with India, while the U.S. Treasury Department did not address questions about sanctions relief.